My Phone Page

 (CLICK HERE FOR A PHOTO)

-This is my thirty-second vintage phone, a beige Western Electric Princess phone which I bought at a yard sale for $2.
+This is my thirty-second vintage phone, an ivory Western Electric Princess phone which I bought at a yard sale for $2.
+Like my first Princess phone, this one is from AT&T's 'CS' series, and does not have a way to light up the dial.
 Unlike my other touchtone phones, this one uses the later 72-type dial, with shorter button throw.
 This makes dialing it a bit odd compared to the 35-type dial of my other WE touchtone phones, but roughly equivalent to the feeling of dialing a modern phone.
-Also, unlike the other TT dials, the buttons on this one are white, compared with the usual gray.
+Also, unlike the other TT dials, the buttons on this one are white, compared with the usual gray (or translucent, in the case of non-CS Princess phones with touchtone dials, which are meant to light up).

 MODEL: CS2702BMG